 Madison Real Estate and Property Management, Inc.’s application fee is $40.00 per adult occupying the property.

 Is the application fee refunded if I am denied?

 Madison Real Estate and Property Management, Inc. utilizes a 3rd party screening company to process all of our applications and the application fee goes towards those screening costs.
 Therefore, the application fees are non-refundable.

 What exactly does the co-signer have to do to be approved?

 Many times an applicant has credit or income issues that cause an application denial.
 A co-signer is an easy fix.
 The co-signer needs to complete an application with an application fee.
-To qualify for a co-signer, they must have income that supports their current obligations plus the rental payment and strong credit.
+To qualify for a co-signer, they must have income that supports their current obligations plus the rental payment, own real estate in Spokane, County, WA and have strong credit.

 Can the co-signer be taken off the lease once we sign?